smolijar/gitwiki-thesis/src/design/rest.md

 }
 ```

-A Git commit with supplied changes and given commit message on the repository defined by the request's URL as in previous example is created.
+A Git commit with supplied changes and given commit message on the repository defined by the request's URL as in the previous example is created.
 Use user's credentials as _commiter_ and _author_ from `Authorization` header.

 The `PATCH`^[The `PATCH` method does not have as strictly defined semantics by the conventions in the RESTful APIs unlike methods `POST`, `PUT` or `DELETE`, which could be used instead.] is unusual with regard to RESTful APIs.